pcrocker-pivotal/TylerWorkshop/README.md

 ## Deploy the Sample App

-Now that you have the cf CLI installed, you are really close to deploying the sample app.
+Now that you have the cf CLI installed, you are really close to deploying the sample .NET app.

-This sample app is built with .NET Core to get you up and running as quickly as possible.

 Download the app with git: